terrytianyuzhang/JointLassosum/README.md

 New users may start with [`fit_JLS.R`](/JLS_basic/code/fit_JLS.R) - Given GWAS information and reference population genotype (for calculating gene-gene correlation), it fits Joint-Lassosum.
 Please make sure your data is in the same format as our [toy example](/JLS_basic/data/).

+After fitting the JLS models, essentially calculating the high-dimensional Lasso-type regression coefficients, we can use [`evaluate_PGS.R`](/JLS_basic/code/evaluate_PGS.R) to predict the PGS of individuals given their genotype.
+We present the data management steps for the ease of use.